paisleypark3121/Chainlit-docker/README.md

 COPY . .

-CMD ["uvicorn", "app.main:app", "--host", "0.0.0.0", "--port", "7860"]
+CMD ["chainlit", "run", "app.py", "--port", "7860"]

 Then commit and push:

-git add Dockerfile
+git add .
-git commit -m "Add application file" git push
+git commit -m "first commit"
+git push

 **\*\*** ATTENTION **\*\***
-Since October 2023 it is not possible to push using simply username and password: we need to generate a token at HuggingFace and perform the push accordingly: https://huggingface.co/blog/password-git-deprecation
+The PUSH as it is will FAILS: since October 2023 it is not possible to push using simply username and password: we need to generate a token at HuggingFace and perform the push accordingly: https://huggingface.co/blog/password-git-deprecation

 If you don’t have any SSH keys on your machine, you can use ssh-keygen to generate a new SSH key pair (public + private keys): ssh-keygen -t ed25519 -C "your.email@example.co"